 The earnings on the endowment assets can be used for general purposes.
 The endowment is subject to endowment spending policy and appropriation.

-Net assets with donor restrictions were released from restriction for the years ended June 30, 2021 and 2020 for the following purposes:
+There were no net assets with donor restrictions released from restriction for the years ended June 30, 2022 and 2021.